How to Choose a Reputable Car Dealership

 - Is there a waiting room?
-For a relatively quick job like an oil change it can be easier to wait than take the shuttle home and then call for a ride back.
-If they have a place to wait, is it clean and comfortable?
+It can be easier to wait for a relatively quick job like an oil change than take the shuttle home and then call for a ride back.
+If they have a waiting area, is it clean and comfortable?
 Is there complimentary coffee and WiFi?
-(If yes, you might be able to able to work while you wait.)
+(If yes, you might be able to work while you wait.)

 - Do they seem too pushy?
-Yes, they’ve got a business to run, but do they seem like they’re constantly pushing additional services?
+Yes, they’ve got a business to run, but do they constantly push additional services?
 If so, you might prefer to take your business elsewhere.

-6) Choose A Car Dealership You Want to Deal With
+6) Choose a Car Dealership You Want to Buy a Car From

-When you’re buying a new car, it’s the vehicle that’s key to your decision, but you should also feel comfortable with the people you’re buying it from.
-You want to be sure they’re not taking advantage of your good nature, and that they’ll be there to help if you run in to problems.
+When buying a new car, it’s the vehicle that’s key to your decision, but you should also feel comfortable with the people you’re buying it from.
+You want to ensure they’re not taking advantage of your good nature and that they’ll be there to help if you run into problems.

 Most car dealerships are honest these days, but the onus is on you to check them out.
-The internet makes it easy to learn what experience other car buyers have had, and you should supplement that with your own eyes, ears and questions.
-Choosing wisely helps ensure your car purchase goes smoothly and that you get the after sales service you want.
+The internet makes it easy to learn what experience other car buyers have had, and you should supplement that with your own eyes, ears, and questions.
+Choosing wisely helps ensure your car purchase goes smoothly and you get the after-sales service you want.

 Before Buying a Car Anywhere

-As always, I recommend using an online referral service such as Ryde Shopper, Motor Trend or Cars Direct before physically walking into a car dealership.
+I recommend using an online referral service such as Ryde Shopper, Edmunds, Motor Trend, or Cars Direct before physically walking into a car dealership.
 Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.
-This information will help level the playing field with the dealer and let you know right away which dealer’s are willing to be more flexible on price.
+This information will help level the playing field with the dealer and let you know which dealers are willing to be more flexible on price.